 Expect to pay 2,500 tenge per person.
 This service likely only operates in the summer months during daylight hours and shouldn’t be relied upon.

-You can attempt to hitchhike but bear in mind that every car is a potential taxi in Kazkhstan and most people stopping will be expecting a fare.
+You can attempt to hitchhike, but bear in mind that every car is a potential taxi in Kazakhstan and most people stopping will be expecting a fare.

-If your Russian is up to it you can try explaining that you are trying to hitchhike, but otherwise expect to pay something unless you get lucky.
+You can try explaining that you are trying to hitchhike, but otherwise expect to pay something.
 You can learn more about hitchhiking in my article Is Kazakhstan Safe.

 Guided Tour of Big Almaty Lake